 Without a doubt:

-Nikon D5 is one of the best DSLRs for sports photography today.
+For professional photographers, the Nikon D5 is simply one of the best DSLR for sports you can buy right now.

 It is an excellent choice for those photographers who really do shoot in difficult conditions and are required to guarantee the result.